Duke of Deception: Who's Who in the DC Universe

-Between March 1985 and April 1987, DC Comics published Who's Who in the DC Universe, an encyclopedia-style limited series cataloguing the company’s characters.
+Between March 1985 and April 1987, DC Comics published Who's Who in the DC Universe, an encyclopedia-style limited series cataloguing the company's characters.
 The entry for the Duke of Deception featured in issue #7 (September 1985) is somewhat anomalous for Who's Who in that it offers a visual representation of the character that had never actually appeared in a DC Comics publication.
-Instead, it blends various disparate designs from the Duke's then-43-year history into a single composite likeness, mixing elements from several of his Golden and Bronze Age looks.
+Instead, it blends various disparate designs from the Duke's history into a single composite likeness, mixing elements from several of his Golden and Bronze Age looks.
 In an illustration by José Delbo and inker Bob Smith, the Duke is presented with the body of the Mephistophelian middle-aged man who debuted in Wonder Woman #217.
-However, he is outfitted in a more svelt version of the Greco-Roman armor designed by Harry G. Peter way back in Wonder Woman #2.
-This armor is not pale blue but indigo, like that worn by the handsome Earth-2 Duke in Wonder Woman #239-240.
-Although the accompanying text states that he is 5'11", he is neither the statuesque, box-jawed Duke, nor the shriveled Duke of the Golden Age.
+However, he is outfitted in a more svelt version of the Greco-Roman armor from the character's original depiction.
+This armor is not pale blue but indigo, like that worn by the Earth-2 Duke in Wonder Woman #239-240.

 Modern Age

-After DC Comics rebooted its continuity in 1985 (in a publication event known as the Crisis on Infinite Earths), Wonder Woman, her supporting characters and many of her foes were re-imagined and reintroduced.
-The Duke of Deception, though initially absent in this revised set of storylines, would ultimately make a handful of appearances, both in DC's continuity (such as Wonder Woman Annual (vol. 3) #1), and out of it (such as Scooby-Doo Team-Up #9-10, in which Wonder Woman works with Scooby-Doo and his friends).
+After DC Comics rebooted its continuity in 1985 (in a publication event known as Crisis on Infinite Earths), Wonder Woman, her supporting characters and many of her foes were re-imagined and reintroduced.
+The Duke of Deception, though initially absent in this revised set of storylines, would ultimately make a handful of appearances, both in DC's continuity.
 In these outings, the Duke's look has closely resembled his 1985 Who's Who composite.

 Thomas Byde, the Duke of Deception in The Legend of Wonder Woman (vol. 2) #24; art by Renae De Liz.

 21st Century

 2010s

-In 2016, a new version of the Duke of Deception was introduced in DC Comics' successful The Legend of Wonder Woman, an Eisner Award-nominated ongoing digital series retelling Wonder Woman's origin in an alternate continuity.
+In 2016, a new version of the Duke of Deception was introduced in The Legend of Wonder Woman, an Eisner Award-nominated ongoing digital series retelling Wonder Woman's origin in an alternate continuity.
 A champion of Ares and Hades, the Duke of Deception is presented as the first major adversary Wonder Woman faces after leaving her home on the island of Themyscira.
 Once again a handsome figure in Greco-Roman armor (this time with flaming red hair), the new Duke is a master of necromancy, as well as a master of deceit.